BarefootCoders/stellar-engine/fast/stages-aw/3-security/README.md

 ### Deleting the bootstrap project

-Once Stellar Engine has been deployed, the bootstrap project is no longer necessary.
-You can delete the bootstrap project by running the following script within the "3-security" directory.
-Be sure to insert your appropriate boostrap Project ID.
+Once Stellar Engine has been deployed, the bootstrap Google Cloud Project is no longer necessary.
+You can delete the bootstrap Google Cloud Project by running the following script within the "3-security" directory.
+Be sure to insert your appropriate boostrap Google Cloud Project ID.

 ```bash
 ./delete_gcp_project.sh --project-id=<bootstrap-project-id>
 ```

 Troubleshooting Steps

 - Ensure that you are authenticated with `gcloud auth login`
 - Ensure the file is executable by running

 ```bash
 chmod +x delete_gcp_project.sh
 ```